DynamoDS/RefineryPrimer/04_optimisation/4-08_The-Evaluation-Phase.md

 # The Evaluation Phase
+The genetic algorithm needs to evaluate each desig option it makes in order to optimise it over generations.
+The evaluation phase is a process of assigning a quantifiable value to each of the objectives in the model.
+These values, also called the fitness, is measured based on the fitness function that are setup in the generative model.

 ## What do you mean by ‘fitness’?
 A fitness function is essentially the objective function for the genetic algorithm; it's the criterion you want to maximise or minimise, the thing you care most about achieving.
 A fitness function is used to evaluate how close (or far) a given design solution is from achieving the designer’s goals.
 The genetic algorithm is designed to drive the model to higher and higher fitness, so defining a fitness function precisely and accurately is vital.